(Amazon UK link) |

 The book begins with Michael's ordination, a ceremony which takes place after a few days of retreat.
-Michael is clearly not a run-of-the mill minister; while other ordinands have bought clerical shirts in black, or perhaps dark blue or grey, Michael has managed to obtain three custom-made ones: one in yellow, one in blue and red stripes, one black with white polka-dot spots.
-After astounding his fellow ordinands by choosing the polka-dot shirt for the big day, he offers lifts in his car to the Cathedral - and gets completely lost after taking the advice of one of his passengers about a 'short cut', after which he's stopped by the police for speeding.
+Michael is clearly not a run-of-the mill minister.
+While other ordinands have bought clerical shirts in black, or perhaps dark blue or grey, Michael has managed to obtain three custom-made ones: one in yellow, one in blue and red stripes, one black with white polka-dot spots.
+After astounding his fellow ordinands by choosing the polka-dot shirt for the big day, he offers lifts in his car to the Cathedral.
+Then he gets completely lost after taking the advice of one of his passengers about a 'short cut', after which he's stopped by the police for speeding.

 The book isn't all farcical, however.
 Serious moments of reflection run alongside the unlikely and amusing anecdotes with which Michael's life is peppered.
 After his hair-raising trip to the Cathedral, he describes the hair rising on the back of his neck as they process in for the ceremony.
 'When the bishop placed his hands on my head', he continues, 'I felt awash with the beauty of the moment'.
 He is overwhelmed by an awe-inspiring sense of responsibility, and deep humility, combined with a wonderful assurance of God's love.

-This isn't the kind of book I would normally buy; it was obviously a light read and not very long.
+This isn't the kind of book I would normally buy.
+It was obviously a light read and not very long.
 However it was on special offer and I thought it was something the whole family would probably enjoy in a low-key way.
 I didn't have high expectations, but found myself pleasantly surprised.
-There was a nice mixture of amusing and moving moments, and interesting insights into the workings of the Church of England - albeit with rather more embarrassing incidents than would (I assume) normally happen in the life of the average curate.
+There is a nice mixture of amusing and moving moments, and interesting insights into the workings of the Church of England - albeit with rather more embarrassing incidents than would (I assume) normally happen in the life of the average curate.

 I think this book would appeal to anyone with a sense of humour who has an interest in either the church or the advertising world, or indeed both.
 It's an easy enough read - something to pick up and peruse in odd moments, with each chapter more-or-less complete in itself.
 Naturally enough there's no horror, no sex, no bad language, no violence, not even a crime to solve.
 Indeed there's not all that much of a plot.
 The book simply covers the first six months of Michael's dual career.